How Do Demerit Points Affect Insurance Rates?

-How a traffic ticket charge may affect the automobile insurance rates of the person charged is commonly misunderstood.
+How traffic tickets affect automobile insurance rates is often misunderstood due to misunderstanding of how the rating system works in general.
 The misunderstanding arises due to general misunderstandings about the mechanics of the automobile insurance rating system.
 Accordingly, to better understand how a traffic ticket charge may affect the automobile insurance rates of the person charged an understanding of how the mechanics of the automobile insurance rating system is required.

 Rates are calculated in a rather complex formulaic process based on a myriad of factors rather than simply as an arbitrary figure.
 Automobile insurance rates are determined using much more than just arbitrary numbers pulled from a hat.
 Generally, when calculating insurance rates, the insurance professional, being a broker, agent, or underwriter, reviews the various factors that affect the many category and ranking variables that apply to various sections of coverage applicable to the overall automobile insurance policy.
 The various sections of coverage include items such as liability, accident benefits, collision, etc. The calculations for each coverage are then added up to become the total premium, meaning price, of the automobile insurance.
 Of course, with technology of today, the calculations are done using computers are and done in moments; however, in the past automobile insurance rating was done by hand and today, for some circumstances, such as the rating of commercial automobiles, among others, calculations are still sometimes done without the help of computers.